debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

 enforcement/arbiter mechanism (echoing the Arbiter role in the Ising-DM three-player framework from the thesis work above).
-Agents use softmax (Boltzmann) exploration over Q-values with an annealed temperature `tau` — a deliberate nod to the statistical-mechanics origin of this exploration scheme.
+Agents use softmax (Boltzmann) exploration over Q-values with an annealed temperature `tau` which a deliberate nod to the statistical-mechanics origin of this exploration scheme.

 ## Key result